aaronfagan/svg-credit-card-payment-icons/DEVELOP.md

 $ npm run build
 ```

-To view a demo HTML page that displays that available icons:
+To view a demo HTML page that displays the available icons:

 ```shell
 $ npm run serve